osisoft/PI-Adapter/shared-content/health/adapter-health.md

 ---
-uid: AdapterHealth1-3
+uid: AdapterHealth
 ---

 # Adapter health

 PI Adapters produce different kinds of health data that can be egressed to different health endpoints.

 To egress health related data, you have to configure an adapter health endpoint first.
-See [Health endpoint configuration](xref:HealthEndpointConfiguration1-3).
+See [Health endpoint configuration](xref:HealthEndpointConfiguration).

 ## Available health data